bartak-v/gja/README.md

  - Run Glassfish (either manually or through Netbeans)
  - Deploy the compiled .war file onto the Glassfish server (defaultly through [http://localhost:4848](http://localhost:4848))
  - - You can also build the project yourself through standard practice in Netbeans (or manually using maven.)

+#### Servlet Example
+ - The Servlet example is a Random Number Guessing game.
+The class implements all HTTP requests and utilizes Cookies.
- - You can test the Example Servlet via program like [Postman]() (manipulating raw HTTP requests sent to http://localhost:8080/servlet_jsp_example/ExampleServlet)
+ - You can test the Example Servlet via program like [Postman](https://www.postman.com/) (manipulating raw HTTP requests sent to http://localhost:8080/servlet_jsp_example/ExampleServlet) or through a web browser at the same addres.
+ - You can test all standard HTTP requests on the

+#### JSP Example